bomonike/bomonike.github.io/odoo.md

 # odoo

+Subscribe to our YouTube Channel : https://www.youtube.com/@Bomonike

+Unlike other clubs which charge you to waste time seeing others fumble around starting from scatch, here we learn to improve DevSecOps and Cloud assets of production-level complexity and security, just like you would on the job.

+## Odoo

 <a target="_blank" href="https://www.odoo.com/">Odoo.com</a> receives 10m visits/month.

 Odoo in 2024 has 12 million users worldwide.
 Shell, McKinsey are customers

-In additional to being available as SaaS internet browser, Odoo can (uniquely) be installed as "open-source" self-host on-prem.

-Odoo also offers a hybrid "odoo.sh".

-Odoo aims for the "sweet spot" of both high functionality with ease-of-use.
+Odoo aims for the "sweet spot" of both high functionality with ease-of-use.<br />
 <img src="imgs/odoo-unique-value-2024.svg">

 ## The Company

 Odoo began in 2005 by founder <a target="_blank" href="https://www.odoo.com/event/odoo-experience-2021-2847/track/ask-me-anything-ama-with-fabien-odoo-s-founder-4196">VIDEO</a>: <a target="_blank" href="https://www.linkedin.com/in/fpodoo/">Fabien Pinckaers</a>, who is now CEO.

+* <a target="_blank" href="https://be.linkedin.com/in/antony-lesuisse-91479924">Antony Lesuisse</a> is CTO
+* <a target="_blank" href="https://be.linkedin.com/in/alessandromazzocchetti">Alessandro Mazzocchetti</a> is CFO (Finance, Legal, and HR)
+* <a target="_blank" href="https://be.linkedin.com/in/s%C3%A9bastien-bruyr-ba529839">Sébastien Bruyr</a> is CCO (head of Direct and Indirect Channel)
+<br /><br />

-Being in Belgium, the software has been internationalized for localization into various dialects of French (BE, CA, CH) and other languages.
+They are in Brussels, Belgium, the software has been internationalized for localization into various dialects of French (BE, CA, CH) and other languages.

 Support to partners are from India.